klmnden/azure-docs.tr-tr/articles/media-services/previous/media-services-azure-media-clipper-load-assets.md

     // - take: int value used for pagination in the back-end that allows defining the number of assets to include in the response.
     // - type: ('filter', 'asset') value that will be used in the back-end to filter assets by type.
     //
-    // Returns: a Promise object that, when resolved, retuns an object containing an array of assets (input contract)
+    // Returns: a Promise object that, when resolved, returns an object containing an array of assets (input contract)
     //          that satisfies the filter parameters, plus optionally the total types of files available:
     // {
     //  total: 100,